 One area where there can be confusion with penetrating damp and condensation is around windows.
 A window acts as a dew point, and this means that condensation is naturally attracted to them.
 Due to this you will often find areas of damp and mould around windows.

-However, windows are also an area where penetrating damp is quite common.
-Over time windows can form defects that allow water to penetrate in, these include:
+However, windows are also a a common area when it comes to sufering with penetrating damp.
+Over time windows can form defects that allow water to penetrate in to the internal wall, these include:

 - Damage and wear to sealant around the window